dDenVil/SMAS_as_a_master_work/README.md

 **Steps of making PCB with iron method:**

 • **Printing** – it is necessary to print the diluted scheme in certain parameters (reflection, size, color, quality) on a newspaper with glossy paper;
 • **Preparation of textolite** - surface cleaning with sandpaper and degreasing with alcohol or acetone;
 • **Toner transfer** – the printed image is applied to the copper side of the textolite and transferred with an iron, ironing the newspaper for 30 seconds;
 • **Removing the newspaper** - the workpiece must be placed in water to soak the newspaper, to separate the paper from the textolite;
-• **Correction** - areas where the toner is poorly applied or absent must be painted over with a marker, or as in my case, contour paint for stained glass windows, which will better protect the copper layer.
+• **Correction** - areas where the toner is poorly applied or absent must be painted over with a marker, or as in my case, contour paint for stained glass windows, which will better protect the copper layer;
 • **Etching of tracks** – a solution for etching copper is prepared with 100 ml of hydrogen peroxide, 5 g of salt and 30 g of citric acid;
-• **Toner removal** – all available methods were used, namely sodium hydroxide, acetone, sandpaper to remove the toner that protected the copper tracks from etching.
+• **Toner removal** – all available methods were used, namely sodium hydroxide, acetone, sandpaper to remove the toner that protected the copper tracks from etching;
 • **Drilling holes**.

 ![Steps](https://github.com/dDenVil/SMAS_master_work/blob/main/Readme_assets/steps.png)